-What are the legal consecauses injury to a motorist, the owner of the dog be held le in court?
-Consider this case motorist, suddenly conved to the right, struck the lost control of his car, and ured, he claimed damages the owner of the dog under state's "strict liability" law the court held that, since log had indeed caused the acthe owner would have to the bill even with no proof ct liability laws, although not yet universal, are already on the books in many states.
+Injured, he claimed damages from the owner of the dog under the state's "strict liability" law.
+And the court held that, since the dog had indeed caused the accident, the owner would have to foot the bill-even with no proof Strict liability laws, although not yet universal, are already on the books in many states.
 And even without such a law, a dog owner may be held liable if shown to be negligent.
 In another case, a terrier had the habit of assaulting passing vehicles of all kinds.
 One day he rushed ferociously at a youthful motorcyclist, causing him to lose his balance and crash.
-Even with no strict liability law e rate.
-But dogs can be deadly in effect, a court ruled that the motorists, too.
-One year's dog's owner would have to pay of a single thruway re- damages.
-The court said he was guilty of negligence for failing to keep such a troublesome dog un- On the other hand, there is no ences of such an accident?
+Even with no strict liability law ing rate.
+But dogs can be deadly in effect, a court ruled that the to motorists, too.
+One year's dog's owner would have to pay study of a single thruway re- damages.
+The court said he was guilty of negligence for failing to keep such a troublesome dog under restraint.
+On the other hand, there is no quences of such an accident?
 If a liability if the dog-although involved in the accident-was not really its cause.
-Thus: A motorist, after barely touchng a dog, ran his car into the ditch.
-But when he sought damnted by a dog in the street, ages from the dog's owner, the quality of his own driving came under scrutiny.
-Considering all the circumstances of the counter, the jury concluded that a reasonably careful driver would have had no trouble staying on Friendswood. the road.
+Thus: ditch.
+But when he sought dam- Maurice Black. ages from the dog's owner, the quality of his own driving came under scrutiny.
+Considering all the circumstances of the encounter, the jury concluded that a reasonably careful driver would have had no trouble staying on Friendswood. the road.
 Result: case dismissed.

-public service feature of the American Bar Association and the Texas State Bar Association.
+A public service feature of the American Bar Association and the Texas State Bar Association.
 Written by Will Bernard.

-a fool, be sure he isn't doing the same thing."
+"When you're arguing with a fool, be sure he isn't doing the same thing."

 You're in

 the spotlight,

 grads.
 You've

 earned it.